EspressoSystems/cape/README.md

     hivemind

 From the root directory of the repo checkout.
 This will also recompile the contracts when there are changes to any of the contract files.

+To recompile all contracts, first remove all the artifacts and the cache

+    hardhat clean

 ### Rust
 Watch directory and run tests on changes:

     cargo watch -x test

-If some compilation error occurs, delete the files generated previously (from the root of theproject):

-    rm -R artifacts rust/contracts

 ### Examples